-In this work, we study generative models for hypergraphs, which aim to generate new hyperlinks based on an observed hypergraph.
+In this work, we study generative models for hypergraphs, and aim to generate new hyperlinks based on an observed hypergraph.
 Synthetic hyperlink generation has significant applications in modern data analysis.
-For instance, in electronic health record data, symptom co-occurrences in patient profiles can be represented as hyperlinks.
+For instance, in electronic health record (EHR) data, symptom co-occurrences in patient profiles can be represented as hyperlinks.
 Since each medical center typically has a limited number of patient profiles, deeper and more accurate analyses often require data sharing across centers.
 However, directly sharing these hyperlinks raises privacy concerns.
 Generating synthetic hyperlinks that closely match the distribution to real ones while remaining distinct offers a practical solution.
-These synthetic hyperlinks enable data pooling across medical centers, facilitating richer analyses while preserving patient privacy.
+These synthetic hyperlinks enable data pooling across medical centers, facilitating richer analyses while avoiding the direct sharing of patient information.
 Other examples of applications include generating new combinations of protein or gene subgroups that may function together, creating product bundles for online shoppers, and designing new recipes by combining various ingredients.

 The generated hyperlinks should have several desirable properties.
-In particular, they must avoid being exact replicas of existing hyperlinks, while they should follow a distribution similar to those in the observed hypergraph.
+In particular, they need to avoid being exact replicas of existing hyperlinks, while they should follow a distribution similar to those in the observed hypergraph.
 More specifically, the new hypergraph formed by these generated hyperlinks should preserve key characteristics of the observed hypergraph, such as node degree heterogeneity and hyperlink sparsity.
-In the following section, we introduce our proposed approach, termed Denoising Diffused Embeddings (DDE), designed to address these requirements.
+In the following section, we introduce our proposed approach, termed Denoising Diffused Embeddings, designed to address these requirements.